 Acoustic neuromas can cause debilitating symptoms including hearing loss, severe imbalance and facial numbness, and Jeanette didn’t want others to suffer.

 The Division of Neurosurgery at VGH is using Jeanette’s gift to adopt emerging technologies and add to their talented team.
 By using navigation systems and high-definition imaging, they are enhancing research, training and care to treat conditions like acoustic neuromas and other brain tumours.

 VGH & UBC Hospital Foundation is grateful to Jeanette for her commitment to this special area of medicine.
 We are honoured that she chose to continue her legacy by including this generous gift in her will.
 Her commitment to innovative education and research will impact patients for years to come.

-By leaving a bequest in your will, making a gift of life insurance or designating the Foundation as a beneficiary of your RRSP, RRIF or TFSA, your gift can help our health care teams save lives now and well into the future.
+By leaving a bequest in your will or designating the Foundation as a beneficiary of your RRSP, RRIF or TFSA, your gift can help our health care teams save lives now and well into the future.